bluntwizard/steam_deck_dub_edition/src/test/e2e/README.md

 # End-to-End Tests for Component Interactions

-This directory contains end-to-end tests for component interactions in the Steam Deck DUB Edition application.
+This directory contains end-to-end tests for component interactions in the Grimoire application.
 These tests focus on how components work together rather than testing components in isolation.

 ## Test Structure